NeoxData/Crisp/README.md

 ## Model

-I have used an ensemble model i.e. Random Forest.
-I splitted dataset in training and testing set (70-30).
+I have used an ensemble model i.e. Random Forest with a splitted dataset in training and testing set (70-30).

 ## Blog Post Link
 [Crisp_blog](https://medium.com/@neoxData/using-crisp-dm-framework-on-imbd-movies-dataset-43a88678c279?postPublishedType=initial)